 Before joining Magliona Abogados in 2014, Nicolás worked at Edwards y Cia.
 Law Firm, between 2011 and 2012.
 He also worked as an attorney advisor at National Council of Culture and the Arts, Government of Chile between 2012 – 2014.

 “Regional insights on consent and the evolution of privacy”, in Data Protection Law & Policy, May 2015.

-Since 2019 he is an author in Chambers and Partners, for the Data Protection & Privacy guide, as well as in Lexology and Getting the Deal Through, specifically of the Chilean chapters for: Licensing, Data Protection and Privacy, Online Advertising, Electronic Contracts, Electronic Commerce and Intellectual Property.
+Since 2019 he is author of Chambers and Partners for the Data Protection & Privacy guides, as well as Lexology Getting the Deal Through, specifically of the Chile chapters 2022 for Licensing and Digital Business and 2023 Data Protection and Privacy.

 - Law, Universidad de Chile, Licenciado en Ciencias Jurídicas y Sociales (2010).

 - Diploma in Intellectual Property at Pontificia Universidad Católica de Chile.

 - Master’s Degree in Technology and Law, Universidad de Chile.